 Assistant Professor, Anatomy, University of the Incarnate Word

 She is an active member of the American Physiological Society (APS) and is currently serving a 3-year term on the Porter Physiology Development and Minority Affairs Committee.
 She is active in the APS education programs.
-She served as the 2010-2011 APS K-12 Minority Outreach Fellow, the 2014 Life Science Teaching Resource Community Vision and Change Fellow and 2014 Archive Vision and Change Scholar, and as is currently a 2014-2015 Physiology Education Community of Practice Fellow.
+She served as the 2010-2011 APS K-12 Minority Outreach Fellow, the 2014 Life Science Teaching Resource Community Vision and Change Fellow and 2014 Archive Vision and Change Scholar, and was a 2014-2015 Physiology Education Community of Practice Fellow.

 Dr. Ibarra is passionate about conducting science outreach in the San Antonio community and participates annually in Physiology Understanding (PhUn) Week, a national outreach program of the American Physiological Society.
 During PhUn week she visits K-12 classrooms to conduct hands-on physiology activities and gives students a presentation on the importance of exercise, nutrition, and physiology in their lives.